Is Croatia worth visiting?

-Two most overrated destinations & where to go instead
+Is Croatia worth visiting? – Two most overrated destinations & where to go instead in 2025

-Croatia is an incredible place to vacation, with stunning and diverse landscapes, delicious cuisine, and thousands of years of dramatic history.
-All of these endowments, however, have led to an influx of tourists in recent years, particularly to a few well-known spots.
-This guide will help you understand what to watch out for, how to have an incredible experience in spite of the crowds, and clue you into some outstanding destinations that are a little bit off the beaten path.
+This guide will help you understand what to watch out for, how to have an incredible experience despite the crowds, and clue you into some outstanding destinations that are a little bit off the beaten path.

 What is overtourism?